Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Learning Incentive Structures from Behavior

-This formulation is convex when $R(s,\theta)$ is a linear function of state features, and allows efficient optimization using standard convex solvers.
-Compared to MPL, this approach provides smooth gradients, which can lead to more stable convergence and better handling of noisy or uncertain rankings.
-However, it may be computationally more expensive due to the use of exponential operations over each trajectory pair.
-Data sampling strategies are analogous to MPL case (see Supplementary File Section A.4).
+This formulation is convex when $R(s,\theta)$ is a linear function of state features, enabling efficient optimization using standard convex solvers.
+Compared to MPL, it provides smooth gradients, which can improve convergence stability and robustness to noisy or uncertain preferences.
+However, it may incur higher computational cost due to the exponential operations evaluated over trajectory pairs.